Types of Funds

 Any of the following types of funds may be established during the donor’s lifetime or through the donor’s estate plan.

-Please click the link below to donate to a specific fund or see the complete list of funds managed by the Grand Rapids Area Community Foundation (click on “show all funds list”).
+Please click the Funds List link below to see the complete list of funds managed by the Grand Rapids Area Community Foundation or the Donate Now link to donate to a specific fund.

 Donor Advised Funds